Skip to main content

 Defining a handler

-Add a customAuth map to the transporter options.
-Each key is the mechanism name and each value is a function that performs the exchange.
+To create a custom authentication handler, add a customAuth object to your transporter options.
+Each key in this object is the authentication method name (case-insensitive, but uppercase is conventional), and each value is a function that performs the authentication exchange.

 const nodemailer = require("nodemailer");